K-Sato1995/gatsbyBlog/content/posts/Devise-Token-Auth/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Gem
   - DeviseTokenAuth
-description: Here are some resources about a rails gem 'Devise Token Auth'.
+description: "Here are some resources about a rails gem 'Devise Token Auth'."
 ---
 # What the tokens are used for